tylertitsworth/5th-age-srd/Classes/Rogue.md

 Quick Action

-you must spend your momentum

 _Special:_ You must be using a hand crossbow or other small ranged weapon.
+You spend your momentum when you use this power.

 **Attack:** Dexterity + Level vs. AC